 Upcoming Volunteer Training Opportunities

-Visit our Events calendar for our upcoming training opportunities: https://alaudubon.org/events/
+Visit our Events calendar for our upcoming training opportunities: alaudubon.org/events

-As a Volunteer Steward, you’ll be the driving force behind protecting lower Alabama’s beach-nesting birds, the eyes, ears, and voice for coastal avian species on the edge of survival.
-This important volunteer opportunity entails a wide range of duties including the installation of symbolic fencing and signage at colonial nesting bird sites along beaches, as well as outreach to the beach-going public.
+As a Breeding Season Steward, you will be the eyes, ears, and voice for lower coastal Alabama’s beach-nesting birds.
 As least tern or black skimmer colonies develop, Stewards will set up stations adjacent to the colony and at the water’s edge where they will observe and record data, engage with the public by allowing them to view the birds through spotting scopes, and encourage the public to avoid sensitive nesting areas.
-Stewards will be trained to collect these data for the Alabama Audubon Coastal Biologists, as well as monitor any disturbances.
-These “steward stations” will consist of a beach buggy (for transport to the colony site), a beach umbrella, a spotting scope, and binoculars.
-Volunteers must have the ability to walk and pull this buggy in the sand, and be on the beach during mid-day.
+Stewards will be trained by Alabama Audubon staff.
+Steward stations will consist of a beach buggy (for transport to the colony site), a beach umbrella, a spotting scope, and binoculars.
+Stewards should have the ability to walk and pull a buggy in the sand and be prepared to be on the beach during the hot summer months.

-Volunteer Surveyors play a significant role in implementing the Audubon Coastal Bird Survey Program (ALCBSP).
-This program was created in response to the Deepwater Horizon BP oil spill in 2010 to help scientists determine how sea-, shore-, and waterbirds were affected by the spill and to monitor their population numbers or densities over time.
-There are 12 survey locations across Mobile and Baldwin counties that require monitoring during the spring, fall, and winter.
-Trained volunteers will walk these linear transects (typically one mile in length) and record all birds observed there, along with metadata on habitat conditions during the survey.
+The Audubon Coastal Bird Survey Program (ACBS) is a volunteer-based community science program designed to provide scientists with valuable data for addressing conservation needs of coastal waterbirds that breed, winter and migrate along the Gulf Coast.
+The program was originally created in response to the BP oil spill, is already providing valuable population and habitat-use data for a variety of coastal waterbirds, many of which are experiencing population declines.
+There are 13 survey locations across Mobile and Baldwin counties that require monitoring during the spring, fall, and winter.
+Trained volunteers will walk these linear transects (typically one mile in length) and record all birds observed there, along with data on habitat conditions during the survey.
 Ideally, volunteers should come with a baseline knowledge of coastal birds but will also have training opportunities and significant resources to help them be effective.
 Volunteers should have the ability to walk at least two miles along the beach in the early morning hours while observing the birds and habitat surrounding them.